 What is a habit?

 A habit is something that becomes natural to you.
 In that, you do it automatically as part of your life.
-Driving a car is something that you do naturally, once you’ve learnt it, you do it without thinking.
-With eating food, eating healthy is something that like driving a car can become natural.
-It is just a matter of learning about food and nutrition and of course taking action on what you learn.
+Driving a car is something you do naturally; once you’ve learnt it, you do it without thinking.
+With eating food, eating healthy is something that, like driving a car, can become natural.
+It is just a matter of learning about food and nutrition and of course, taking action on what you learn.